vhscom/after-dark/archetypes/help.md

 - `hackcss-textinput` - Accept any kind of text input.
 - `hackcss-throbber` - Show an animated spinner.

-Each snippet includes extensive inline documentation and examples, and can be found in the `layouts/shortcodes` directory of the theme.
+Each snippet includes extensive inline documentation.
+Docs are located in the shortcode files in the `layouts/shortcodes` directory of the theme.

 Combine snippets to build great-looking forms anywhere on your site: